Chapter

 What does John chapter 2 mean?

-The changing of water into wine was also a powerful symbol of Jesus' purpose.
+Changing water into wine is also a powerful symbol of Jesus' purpose.
 The six water jugs were used for purification from sin.
 Six is the biblical number of man, and of imperfection.
 Wine is symbolic of blood.
 The miracle's meaning was as much about Jesus replacing ritual purification with divine blood as anything else.
 His participation in a simple, joyful event also explains His compassion for people.
 This didn't stop His enemies from criticizing Him, however (Luke 15:1–2).

 John's gospel is meant to approach Jesus' ministry from a different perspective than the other three gospels.
-While Matthew, Mark, and Luke all mention Jesus clearing the temple late in His ministry, John places this event very early.
-The most likely reason for this is that Jesus actually cleared the temple twice.
-This would have made the second event even more offensive to the local religious leaders, and accelerated their hatred of Jesus.
+While Matthew, Mark, and Luke all mention Jesus clearing the temple late in His ministry, John places this event early.
+The most likely reason for this is that Jesus cleared the temple on two separate occasions.
+This would have made the second event even more offensive to the local religious leaders and accelerated their hatred of Jesus.

 This is also one of Jesus' first opportunities to predict His own death and resurrection.
 Most who heard Him claim to be able to rebuild the temple in three days assumed He was speaking of the brick-and-stone temple.
-After His resurrection, the disciples will realize that Christ was speaking about His own body: destroyed and restored after three days.
+After His resurrection, the disciples will realize that Christ was speaking about His own body: destroyed and restored after three days (John 2:18–22).

 Expand